apostrophecms/apostrophe-passport/README.md

 If you provide a function, it will receive the user's profile from the passport strategy, and must return a MongoDB criteria object matching the appropriate user.
 Do not worry about checking the `disabled` or `type` properties, Apostrophe will handle that.

+## Locking down your site by email address domain name

+You may wish to accept only users from one email domain, which is very handy if your company's email is hosted by Google (aka "G Suite").
+For that, also set the `emailDomain` option to the domain name you wish to allow.
+All others are rejected.
+This is very important if you are using the `create` option.

 ## Rejecting users for your own reasons

 You can set your own policy for rejecting users by passing an `accept` function for any strategy.
 This function takes the `profile` object provided by the passport strategy and must return `true` otherwise the user is not permitted to log in.

 ## Disabling ordinary logins

-"This is great, but I want to get rid of the `/login` page."
+"This is great, but I want to get rid of the regular `/login` page."
 You can:

 ```javascript
 // in app.js